TwentyFourMinutes/Venflow/docs/docfx/index.md

 - Creating pull requests
 - Reporting bugs

+For more information take a look at our [contribution guideline](https://github.com/TwentyFourMinutes/Venflow/blob/dev/CONTRIBUTING.md).

 ## Installation

-The pre-release versions of Venflow can currently be downloaded on [nuget.org](https://www.nuget.org/packages/Venflow).
-By now, the project should be fairly stable and safe to use.
+Venflow can currently be downloaded on [nuget.org](https://www.nuget.org/packages/Venflow).

 Also you can install it via the **P**ackage **M**anager **C**onsole: